Qwertyblob/tp/docs/UserGuide.md

 * `redo` redoes the most recent `undo`.
 * Executing another `redo` redoes the next `undo`.
 * Executing another `redo` throws an error as the most recent command is now `list`.

+### Importing data: `import`

+Imports the person and class lists from a JSON file.

+Format `import FILE_PATH`

+* The user can also click the File button on the GUI, then click Import to execute this command.
+* This command overwrites whatever data is currently in the address book with the JSON data.
+* The JSON file must be in the appropriate format for the address book.
+  * All people and classes must have their compulsory attributes.
+* The JSON file cannot be empty.

 ### Exiting the program : `exit`